 Physical therapy is recommended for people with neck pain to decrease their pain and symptoms, improve mobility and strength, correct posture, and to help them return to their normal activities.
 Physical therapy has been shown to be a very effective treatment for neck pain and in many cases a good alternative to surgery and pain medication.
 To accomplish these goals a physical therapist may recommend: resting the painful area for a period of time, initiating activities to increase movements of the neck to combat stiffness and pain, postural corrections to decrease large and abnormal forces placed of the neck, and the use of heat or ice for symptom management.
 Therapists also work to manage symptoms through hands-on manual techniques that specifically address restricted tissues or joints throughout the neck.

-If you have further questions on managing neck pain we urge you to contact one of our offices and schedule a screening or phone consultation with one of our therapists.
+If you have further questions on managing neck pain we urge you to contact Appalachian Physical Therapy and schedule a screening or phone consultation with one of our therapists.